-Each year we welcome to our Sanatorium Board hospitals a great many people from all parts of the world.
-Most of them, as new immigrants to on a men, ever-changing cosmopolitan atmosphere - a kind of "United Nations" flavor - that many of us are learning to treasure.
+The result is that in recent years we have seen our Sanatorium Board institutions take on a rich, ever-changing cosmopolitan atmosphere - a kind of "United Nations" flavor - that many of us are learning to treasure.

 Take, for example, three young nurses who arrived during the past year at our Manitoba Sanatorium: Esmine Shand from Jamaica, Margaret Chau of Taiwan and Molly Van Kempen of England.